Combat Phishing with Detection and Response Technologies

 2. URL Scanners

 These technologies scan URLs in real-time to determine whether they lead to malicious sites.
+For managed service providers, cloud-based URL filtering can help organizations detect phishing attempts, enforce acceptable use policies, and block malicious and inappropriate URLs across distributed endpoints.
 Popular URL scanners include:

 • Google Safe Browsing